Last Updated on

-Tuna fish is loaded with lean protein.
+Tuna fish is loaded with plenty of lean protein.
 It’s no wonder your dog wants some!
-Is this a safe food or are there reasons to not share?

-It’s a fantastic choice as a special treat and much safer than salmon.
+It’s actually a fantastic special treat and much safer than salmon.

 Types of Canned Tuna

-The idea is to feed valuable nutrition in tuna fish and nothing else.
+The basic idea is to feed valuable nutrition in tuna fish and nothing else.

 The Mercury Concern